Arizona Diamondbacks Odds: 2025 Playoff Chances & More

 How to Bet on the Diamondbacks in Arizona

 Bettors in Arizona (and anywhere else with legal sports betting) can place bets on the Diamondbacks and all other MLB teams at any legal sportsbook.
-That includes BetMGM Arizona, Caesars, Betway, bet365 and more.
-Bettors must be 21 or older and located within lines of a state with legal sports betting.
+That includes BetMGM Arizona, Caesars, bet365, DraftKings, FanDuel, and more.
+Bettors must be 21 or older and located within state lines that allow legal sports betting.

 Are There Any Diamondbacks Betting Promos?

-There might be some Arizona sports betting promos surrounding the Diamondbacks once the season starts.
+There might be some Arizona sports betting promos surrounding the Diamondbacks later in the season.
 If not, there are plenty of welcome bonuses and baseball-centric promos in AZ offered by legal sportsbooks.

 Arizona Diamondbacks World Series, National League History